 Once you've determined your time-out triggers, be sure to follow through with one every time the undesirable behavior occurs.
 Enforcing a rule today and letting it slide tomorrow confuses your child.
-If she thinks she has a chance of getting away with something naughty, you can bet she'll persist.
 Furthermore, when you adhere to certain standards, your child absorbs them over time and eventually will use them to determine for herself what is acceptable conduct and what isn't; these values give her a foundation for controlling her own behavior.

 National Institute of Child Health & Human Development